18 Critical Rules To Deal With A Crisis/Disaster At Work

 18. Post-Mortem & Follow-up

-This short-sighted thinking has knock-on effects that are unimaginable at the beginning but cause real issues down the line.
+This short-sighted thinking has knock-on effects that are unimaginable initially but cause real issues down the line.
 For example, your customers see that they have different account managers or support contacts every few months.
 They see they have to build a new relationship with a new person and that the new person does not know enough about their business or service requirements.
 The problem of knowledge management is at the forefront; you will get brain drain and knowledge drain at an unacceptable rate.
-So, when your customer finally has had enough because of low service or product quality, and they stop the contract.
+So, when your customer finally has had enough because of low service or product quality, they stop the contract.

 Then you have another crisis.